One unit of credit equals four semester hours.

 ENG 315 Adolescent Literature

 A survey of adolescent literature.
-This course emphasizes extensive reading and evaluation of literature appropriate for adolescents for grades 6 through 12 or ages 11-18, developing criteria for selecting and using literature with adolescents at various stages in their development, and analysis and discussion of issues in the field of adolescent literature.
+This course emphasizes extensive reading and evaluation of literature appropriate for adolescents for grades 6 through 12 or ages 11 to 18, developing criteria for selecting and using literature with adolescents at various stages in their development, and analysis and discussion of issues in the field of adolescent literature.
 Spring Term.

 ENG 321 British Literature I (to 1800)

-Covers, within their various historical and political contexts, key literary movements in British literature from the mid-18th through 19th centuries.
-May include early origins of the novel; shifts in traditional understandings of genre, form and content with the rise of individualism; and explorations of industrialization, colonialism, science, increasing secularization, and women’s roles.
+Covers Romantic and Victorian literary movements in British literature to include study of prominent Neoclassical precursors.
+Considers how literature was impacted by the rise of individualism, industrialization, colonialism, science, increasing secularization and gender roles.
 Such writers as Blake, Wollstonecraft, Wordsworth, Austen, the Shelleys, Dickens, Barrett Browning and Kipling may be studied.
-Co-prerequisites: ENG 220 or equivalent and sophomore or higher standing.
+Co-/prerequisites: ENG 220 or equivalent and sophomore or higher standing.
 Spring Term.

 An examination of selected stories, ancient and modern, that have come to possess wide significance for their cultures.
 Attention will be given to the development of narrative style and technique as well as to the interaction between story and culture.
 Representative writers might include Homer, Virgil, Dante, Woolf, Fitzgerald and Wilson.
 Prerequisite: ENG 105 or equivalent.